bairuofei/navigation_2d/README.md

 ## Main modifications
 Main functions of this package is not changed.
 The modifications mainly include:
 1. Add ros publishers for SLAM pose graph visualization;
-2. Improve frontier-based method for frontier checking;
+2. Improve frontier-based method for better frontier checking;
 3. Record waypoint planning time in fronter-based method.